hyunsoosuh1/Amazon-review-data/README.md

 Lastly, a short potential follow-up analysis is suggested to further experiment with the datasets.

 # Reference
 The data is extracted from the Amazon review data by Jianmo Ni (2018), available at: http://deepyeti.ucsd.edu/jianmo/amazon/index.html

+The intermediate and cleaned dataset can be accessed through: